Town & Country Club rejects St. Thomas bid for land for athletics expansion

-St. Paul's Town & Country Club board voted unanimously to reject an unsolicited bid by the University of St. Thomas for a portion of land at a meeting overnight.
+St. Paul's Town & Country Club board, at an overnight meeting, voted unanimously to reject an unsolicited bid by the University of St. Thomas for a portion of the club's land.

-St. Thomas is in search for land for its D-1 athletics expansion.
+St. Thomas is searching for land for its Division I athletics expansion.
 The university recently made a $61.4 million inquiry into whether the country club would be interested in selling its nearby golf course.

-Over the last week, the Town & Country Club Board carefully reviewed the University of St. Thomas' proposal, explored questions related to the proposed transaction and listened to input from members.
+Over the past week, the Town & Country Club board carefully reviewed St. Thomas' proposal, explored questions related to the proposed transaction and listened to input from club members.

 "Having completed that work, the board voted unanimously to reject the university's proposal and inform them that we have no interest in any further engagement on this topic.
 Town & Country Club is not for sale," the board said in a statement.